 When creating a script, you are essentially creating your own new type of component that can be attached to Game Objects just like any other component.

-When your script inherits from MonoBehaviour, you can include properties and values in your script which you can then edit from the Editor InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
+Just like other Components often have properties that are editable in the inspector, you can allow values in your script to be edited from the InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
 More info

 public class MainPlayer : MonoBehaviour

 public string myName;

 // Use this for initialization